Printer ink costs, explained

 Trust Brother OEM cartridges

-Another way to save on print costs in the long-term is by using compatible cartridges – especially if you have a Brother printer.
-Brother Original toners are proven to produce 57% more output than their non-genuine equivalents (BLI independent testing, 2018) – giving you more pages for your money.
+Another way to save on print costs in the long term is by using genuine cartridges – especially if you have a Brother printer.
+Brother ink is proven to produce 57% more output than its non-genuine equivalents (BLI independent testing, 2018) – giving you more pages for your money.
 Plus, all our original printer ink and toner cartridges are expertly designed, rigorously tested and developed to deliver the highest standard of safety, so you can be sure they’ll deliver impeccable print quality and protect the lifespan of your printer.

 To learn more about all the benefits of our OEM ink and cartridges, just click here.